prasad0411/Digital_Card/README.md

 The AppBar widget represents the top app bar that contains the title.
 The title parameter sets the title text to "I Am Rich".
-The backgroundColor parameter sets the background color of the app bar to black. backgroundColor Property:
+The background color parameter sets the background color of the app bar to black. backgroundColor Property:

-The backgroundColor property of the Scaffold widget sets the background color of the entire screen to purple.
+The background color property of the Scaffold widget sets the background color of the entire screen to purple.
 Center Widget:

 The Center widget aligns its child widget in the center of the screen.